 - Avoid crowded places when it's hot outside.
 Plan trips during non-rush hour times.

 What Should I Remember?

-- Get out of the sun and into a cool place— it would be best if it is air-conditioned.
+- Get out of the sun and into a cool place—air-conditioning is best.

-- Offer fluids, but avoid alcohol and caffeine.
-Water and fruit and vegetable juices are best.
+- Drink fluids, but avoid alcohol and caffeine.
+Water, fruit, or vegetable juices are good choices.

-- Shower or bathe, or at least sponge off with cool water.
+- Shower, bathe, or at least sponge off with cool water.

-- Lie down and rest, if possible in a cool place.
+- Lie down and rest in a cool place.